wo0dyn/homepage/_talks/2018/keep-the-git-history-of-your-django-project-clean.md

 lang: fr
 ---

-This presentation will show why it is important to have a clean history on your project, by taking small examples and a more substantial use case, on a Django project.
+This presentation described why it is important to keep your project's Git history clean, illustrated by small examples before being applied to a more substantial Django project.

-Leads mentioned are obviously applicable in any other versioned project, regardless of the versioning system chosen anyway.
+All of the tips mentioned in this talk also apply to other versioned project, regardless of versioning system.